-Here's The Difference Between Making Love And Having Sex, Because Yes, There Is One
+Here Are The 5 Key Differences Between Making Love & Having Sex

 It's not a big secret: There is a difference between making love and having sex.
 That said, if you haven't experienced it for yourself, you may not be entirely sure what exactly those differences are.
 Or you may just not be sure if what you are experiencing is making love or having sex.
 Sometimes, the line can get a little blurry.

-One of the best things about being in a loving, committed relationship is the act of making love, as much and as often as possible!
-Sure, it's fun to just get down and dirty and do some nasty thing with your partner, but making love, with all the emotion and romance that entails, is one of the best feelings in the world.
-And it makes you feel more connected to your partner than almost anything else.

-Before I connected with my husband, I never really thought I would want to get married.
-Before we were together, I was all about being totally single and hooking up with whomever I felt like whenever I felt like it.
+In my opinion, one of the best parts of being in a loving, committed relationship is participating in the act of making love, as much and as often as all parties see fit.
+Sure, it's fun to just get down and get it on with your partner.
+But making love, with all the emotion and romance that it’s associated with, can be an incredible experience.
+And it can make you feel more connected to your partner.
+Before I met my husband, I never really thought I would want to get married.
+Before we were together, I was all about being totally single and consensually hooking up with whomever I felt like whenever we felt like it.
 And then, when I did connect with him, I knew right away that I didn't want to spend another day of my life without him.

-Don't get me wrong: Having sex just for the sake of having sex is still pretty awesome!
-It's a different experience to just be having a blast experiencing sex with different humans.
-Now, though, although my husband is (obviously) my partner in crime for doing all the freaky things I like to do, my favorite thing to do with him is no-holds-barred, perfect lovemaking.
+Don't get me wrong: Having sex just for the sake of having sex can be awesome.
+Exploring your sexuality through consensual encounters can be immensely empowering.
+As long as you and your partner(s) are actively discussing intent and boundaries, there’s no one right way to get it on.
+And although my husband is my partner in crime when it comes to trying new things in the bedroom, I personally prefer no-holds-barred lovemaking to all other types of sexual encounters.

-So what exactly is the difference between making love and having sex?
-Well, there's more than just one.
+So, what exactly is the difference between making love and having sex?
+I spoke to three sex experts for you, and as it turns out, there's more than just one.
+Read on for the five key differences.

 1. The Motivation Is Different

-When you're having sex, your primary motivation is (let's be real) to get off.
-Sure, you usually want to get your hands on some hot piece of human, and you may even like to play in different ways, but at the end of the day, you want to have an orgasm.
+When you're having sex, your primary motivation may be to get off and have an orgasm.

-When making love, it's not that getting off isn't important, too (because it's always great, obviously), but the primary motivation is to connect on an emotional level with your partner.
-Making love means you delight in exploring your partner's body and mind and heart, not just because you are trying to have an orgasm, but because you are trying to share a seriously intimate connection with them.
+When making love, climaxing is important, too (because it's always great), but the primary motivation is to connect on an emotional level with your partner.
+Making love can mean taking delight in exploring your partner's body, mind, and heart, not just because you are trying to have an orgasm, but because you are trying to share a seriously intimate connection with them.

+According to Gigi Engle, a certified sex coach, sexologist, and author of All The F*cking Mistakes: a guide to sex, love, and life, you’ll know you’re making love when “you're super into the things this person does to your body: the way they kiss, their smell, their sexual technique.
+You have chemistry, and things are hot.
+It means there is a spark.
+Everything sort of works."

 Making love might take hours, and you may even decide the orgasm wasn't your goal.
 It's all about deepening your connection and growing your love.